- 1024 Rust on wheat DSC5117 1

 On leaves of young plants, discrete individual yellow pustules of spores <1mm in diameter occur but on adult plants, these elongate into larger stripes of chlorosis and yellow sporulation.
 In fields, initial foci of the disease can establish over winter and in untreated crops will expand in the spring, rapidly spreading to the entire field if left untreated.

 Generally, yellow rust is most severe in eastern counties of the UK.
-Current development of yellow rust in regions of the UK can be seen using the AHDB disease monitoring tools at: http://cereals.ahdb.org.uk/monitoring/disease-moni...
+Current news on development of new races of yellow rust in regions of the UK can be seen using the AHDB UKCPVS site.

 New races of the pathogen have arrived in Europe from parts of Asia in the past few years.
 In addition, some strains are able to tolerate warmer conditions than previously.